cnst-george/oci-functions/README.md

 <b>request-info:</b> A Python function that returns HTTP request info and function info - used for Lab 09

-<b>API-specs:</b> A folder containing an OpenAPIv3.0 specification document - used for Lab 10
+<b>API-specs:</b> A folder containing an OpenAPIv3.0 description for the PetStore API - used for Lab 10

 <b>create-file:</b> A Java function that writes a file to an object storage bucket and writes info to an OCI Stream - used for Lab 11